Susan B.A. Somers-Willett

 The University of Texas at Austin

-With concentrations in African American Studies, Women’s Studies, and Cultural Studies
+With study in African American Studies, Women’s Studies, Poetry, and Cultural Studies

 Developed the graduate concentration in Poetry and Poetics